martivj/HoursReportGenerator/README.md

 ### How to Use

 1. Select your project type from the dropdown
+2. Read about the keywords expected in the CSV files
-2. Enter an optional custom filename for the report
+3. Enter an optional custom filename for the report
-3. Drag and drop your CSV files or click to select them
+4. Drag and drop your CSV files or click to select them
-4. Click "Generate Report" to create and download your Excel report
+5. Click "Generate Report" to create and download your Excel report

 ## CSV Format Requirements